1985 Winston 500

-The 1985 Winston 500 was a NASCAR Winston Cup Series racing event that took place on May 5, 1985, at Alabama International Motor Speedway in Talladega, Alabama as race number 9 of 28 of the 1985 NASCAR Winston Cup Series season.
+The 1985 Winston 500 was a NASCAR Winston Cup Series race that took place on May 5, 1985, at Alabama International Motor Speedway in Talladega, Alabama as race number 9 of 28 of the 1985 NASCAR Winston Cup Series season.

-Prior to this event, two-time Winston Cup champion Darrell Waltrip complained to NASCAR about how Bill Elliott was ruining the parity of the sport and he needed to be slowed down.
-As a result, NASCAR raised the height of the Ford vehicles by half an inch.
-The roof of the GM race cars was lowered by the same amount in order to improve their speed performance.

 Background

 Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a Tri-oval and was constructed by International Speedway Corporation, a business controlled by the France Family, in the 1960s.
 Talladega is most known for its steep banking and the unique location of the start/finish line - located just past the exit to pit road.
 The track currently hosts the NASCAR series such as the Sprint Cup Series, Xfinity Series, and the Camping World Truck Series.
 Talladega Superspeedway is the longest NASCAR oval with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.

 Bill Elliott dominated the early part of the 1985 season, including winning the Daytona 500, the first race of the Winston Million promotion.
 The Winston 500 was the second.
 Later in the season at the Southern 500, Elliott would go on to become the first Winston Million winner.